-To support the mast sideways there is a set of cable device, two sets (one for each side) of double cable with an "eye" between the cables.
+To support the mast sideways there is as option a set of cable device, two sets (one for each side) of double cable with an "eye" between the cables.
 The "long" cable is mounted in the top shroud fitting which is the fitting mounted on the outer side of the float through the deck behind the hatch (not the eye for pulling in the float).

-The "short" cable is mounted in the quicklink where the netting is mounted to the wing fitting.
+The "short" cable is mounted in the quickline where the netting is mounted to the wing fitting.
 Now you can mount the "short" cable on the sidestay to the eye in the mast support cables and the mast is now supported sideways during the whole operation.

 Tie the barberhaul to the outer padeye on top of the aft wing.
-Then through a block on the boom for the main sheet.
+Then through the block in the boom for the main sheet.
 Pull it through the one fixed mounted double wheel in the cockpit aft, and lead it to the SB winch on the cabin roof.
 Same goes for the opposite side also to SB winch.
 Finally mount the main halyard with its block and shackle in the traveller on the boom.
 The spinnaker halyard is mounted on the forward cleat.
+If there is no double block mounted for this job, two single blocks tired around the traveller do the same job.